IBMStreams/streamsx.health/docker/README.md

 ## Configure
-In order not to lose the Juypter notebook files when the container is deleted, we'll bind mount ..docker/HealthcareJupyterDemo/notebook on the host machine to the container.
+In order not to lose the Jupyter notebook files when the container is deleted, we'll bind mount ..docker/HealthcareJupyterDemo/notebook on the host machine to the container.
 This is done through docker configutation tool.